Albuquerque Academy: History

-In July 1982, the city purchased most of the land in a complex deal with the Academy and the US Forest Service.
-The City paid the Academy $23.9 million, raised by a bond issue supported by a temporary ¼ percent sales tax.
+In July 1982, the city purchased most of the land in a complex deal with the academy and the US Forest Service.
+The City paid the academy $23.9 million, raised by a bond issue supported by a temporary ¼ percent sales tax.
 The City retained part of the land, which is now the 640 acre Elena Gallegos Picnic Area/Albert G. Simms Park, located at the feet of the Sandias at the mouths of Bear and Pino Canyons.
-The 7000 acre plus remainder of the purchase, most of it forest land in the canyons proper, was sold to the Forest Service, and is now part of the Cibola National Forest and the Sandia Mountain Wilderness.
-The Academy retained two parts of the tract, the larger adjoining Tramway Boulevard.
+The 7000 acre plus remainder of the purchase, most of it forest land in the canyons proper, was sold to the Forest Service and is now part of the Cibola National Forest and the Sandia Mountain Wilderness.
+The academy retained two parts of the tract, the larger adjoining Tramway Boulevard.
 The school set up the High Desert Investment Corporation (HDIC) to develop this portion as the master-planned community known as High Desert.
-(The smaller portion, within Bear Canyon itself, is still used by the Academy for experiential education purposes.)
+(The smaller portion, within Bear Canyon itself, is still used by the academy for experiential education purposes.)
 HDIC then purchased a large tract of land in the northern section of Rio Rancho, developed as Mariposa.
-The proceeds from the land sales and from HDIC have provided the Academy with a substantial endowment, which is used partly to defray tuition expenses and to subsidize a significant need-based financial aid program.
+The proceeds from the land sales and from HDIC have provided the academy with a substantial endowment, which is used partly to defray tuition expenses and to subsidize a significant need-based financial aid program.
 HDIC has since been dissolved.

 The school remained an all-boys school, with grades five through 12, until 1973, at which time girls were allowed into grades nine through 12.
 Part of the reason for the delay in allowing girls and for the gradual inclusion was that the Simms grant specified that the number of boys not decrease in order to make room for girls.
 The fifth grade was dropped in 1979, and the school became fully coeducational in 1984.

-Today, the Academy has an enrollment of more than 1,100 in grades 6 through 12, with students drawn from throughout the Albuquerque metropolitan area and the state of New Mexico.